mageplaza/magento-2-banner-slider/README.md

-# Magento 2 Banner Slider Extension by Mageplaza
+# Magento 2 Banner Slider Extension by Mageplaza [DISCONTINUE]

 **Mageplaza Banner slider for Magento 2** is an banner slider extension for Magento that enables you to create image carousel slider, image scroller and video LightBox.
 The extension supports images, YouTube, Vimeo, mp4 and webm videos.
 It's fully responsive, works on iPhone, iPad, Android, Firefox, Chrome, Safari, Opera and Internet Explorer.

 Fully written in jQuery, touch enabled extension based on OWL Carousel that lets you create beautiful responsive carousel slider.

-## IMPORTANT: Temporary stop developing this module
+## IMPORTANT: Temporary STOP developing this module

 **We will come back with a better version, easy to use soon.**